Skyvell/bmw-planning/README.md

 - **Activities:**
   - Design the detailed architecture.
   - Database design.
-  - What does the incomming data look like?
+  - Identify structure of incomming data.
+  - Flowchart for calculations lambda.
+  - Flowchart for parsing lambda.
   - Identify necessary AWS services and how they will interact.
   - Plan for scalability, security, and compliance.
 - **Output:** Architecture diagrams and service selection.